50 Ways Thanksgiving Foods Have Changed in the Last 50 Years

 New Food Trends Emerged

 Though green bean casserole is now a Thanksgiving staple, in the 1960s it was still a hot new trend.
-It was invented in 1955 by Dorcas Reilly, then a Campbell’s employee–she passed away this year.
+It was invented in 1955 by Dorcas Reilly, then a Campbell's employee–she passed away in 2018.

 All About that Jell-O